-According to research the average cost of replacing an employee in the UK is £11,000.
+According to research from the Business Advice website, the average cost of replacing an employee in the UK is £11,000.
 One way to retain your new employees is to implement an effective new employee induction process.
 Inducting new employees correctly into the company is important.
 Implementing an effective company induction process can greatly reduce turnover within the first 90 days.
 Also, it shows your investment in your new team member.

 Induction, also known as onboarding or organisational socialisation, is the process where a new employee is introduced and integrated into the business.
 They are trained and given knowledge about the company’s culture, people, services, and customer base to lead to an effective employment relationship.

 A successful induction procedure will inspire new employees and it integrates them into your company’s culture.
 S. Chris Hammonds, author of The Culture Engine says, ‘You illustrate for them, vividly, how your cultural values are brought to life through your team members’ relationships, collaboration, and final offering to the marketplace.’
 He also says, ‘Your newest employees learn not just what they’ll do to put their talent to use for you, but also how they’re expected to work with others and for what greater purpose.’

 Your employee induction program will help them learn about the organisation’s values and mission.
 Also, it will help them to understand the company’s goals and directions as well.
 It is more than just showing an employee the ropes on the job.
 It is showing them an overall view of the organisation and it is integrating them into the company.